MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/public-groups.md

 - MED150
 - MBS150
 ms.assetid: 9bfde61a-6f8f-4aa8-aead-4ba0c10ed636
-description: Learn how to use Kaizala public groups to expose a single channel on Kaizala where users can connect privately with a large set of Kaizala subscribers.
+description: Learn how to use Kaizala public groups to expose a single channel on Kaizala.
+This will allow users to connect privately with a large set of Kaizala subscribers.
 ---

 # Kaizala public groups

-Kaizala public groups allow enterprises to expose a single channel on Kaizala where they can connect privately with a large set of Kaizala subscribers to share and receive information and provide updates.
+Kaizala public groups allow enterprises to expose a single channel on Kaizala, where they can connect privately with a large set of Kaizala subscribers.
+These channels can be used to share and receive information and/or provide updates.

 ## Create a public group

-- On the Kaizala management portal, from the left navigation pane, choose **Public Groups**, and then **Create new**, enter group picture and info, and click or tap **Create**.
+- On the Kaizala management portal, from the left navigation pane, choose **Public Groups**.
+Then select **Create new** and enter group picture and info.
+Finally click or tap **Create**.

     ![Screenshot: create a public group page](media/aa7bc493-9039-4d62-8d25-625ac02dd509.png)

-After a public group is created, you can add more admins and members.
+After a public group has been created, you can add more admins and members to it.

 ## Add subscribers

-After you create a public group, you can add subscribers to the public group.
-After addition on subscribers, they will start to see the public groupin in Kaizala.
+After you create a public group, you can add subscribers to it.
+Once they have been added, the public group will be made visible to them.

-- To add subscribers, select a public group, and click **Add Subscribers**.
+- To add subscribers, select a public group, and then click **Add Subscribers**.
 You can only add subscribers using a CSV file.
-This allows you to add subscribers in bulk.
+This makes it easy for you to add them in bulk.

 - On the **Add Subscribers** page, download the CSV template and follow the format to add your subscribers.
 Save your file when you're done.
 [Add several users at the same time to Office 365 - Admin Help](https://support.office.com/article/1f5767ed-e717-4f24-969c-6ea9d412ca88#__toc316652088).